AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/tabs/product-variable.md

     "myapp.purchaseid" to "1234567890"
 )

-// send a tracking call - use either a trackAction or TrackState call.
+// send a tracking call - use either a trackAction or trackState call.
 // trackAction example:
 MobileCore.trackAction("purchase", cdata);
 // trackState example: